Drug policy of Sweden

 The drug policy of Sweden is based on zero tolerance focusing on prevention, treatment, and control, aiming to reduce both the supply of and demand for illegal drugs.
-The general drug policy is supported by all major Swedish political parties with the exception of the Left Party.
+The general drug policy is supported by all major Swedish political parties with the exceptions of the Left Party – which advocates for the decriminalization of private consumption – and five of the seven major parties' youth wings.

 Legal penalties

 According to 1 § Narkotikastrafflagen of the Swedish Penal Code, it is a criminal offence to: